CASL CECA 2019

 share your innovative techniques with other educators.

-The CECA CASL 2018 Conference Committee is seeking proposals that reflect success in the fields of technology and literacy education informed by theory, research, and practice.
+The CASL CECA 2019 Conference Committee is seeking proposals that reflect success in the fields of technology and literacy education informed by theory, research, and practice.

 The committee invites proposals that reflect innovation and cutting edge content, stimulate and provoke discussion and audience engagement, and empower participants with strategies for teaching and learning.